What We Do

-CapacityPlus provides state-of-the-art expertise, models, tools, training, and analyses adapted to each context.
-These services help countries move closer to having the right health worker in the right place with the right skills and support.
+CapacityPlus provided state-of-the-art expertise, models, tools, training, and analyses adapted to each context.
+These services helped countries move closer to having the right health worker in the right place with the right skills and support.

-The project works with public, nonprofit, faith-based, and for-profit organizations contributing to better human resources for health.
-Through service and partnership, CapacityPlus accelerates progress toward national goals for improving maternal and child health, increasing access to family planning and reproductive health services, heightening access to HIV/AIDS services, and reducing the toll of malaria, tuberculosis, and other infectious diseases.
+The project worked with public, nonprofit, faith-based, and for-profit organizations contributing to better human resources for health.
+Through service and partnership, CapacityPlus accelerated progress toward national goals for improving maternal and child health, increasing access to family planning and reproductive health services, heightening access to HIV/AIDS services, and reducing the toll of malaria, tuberculosis, and other infectious diseases.